crosscon/baremetal-tee/MPU-version/README.md

 ## Licensing

-TODO: Add the part about the licenses
+See the LICENSE file in the top-level directory.

 ## Configuration, Usage and Development of applications for MCU Fortifier